-With inflation rising, many of us feel the pinch of higher prices and dwindling purchasing power.
-One way to protect your money is by investing in inflation-resistant assets that can maintain their value despite rising inflation.
+You might feel the pinch of higher prices and dwindling purchasing power during inflationary periods.
+One way to protect your money is by investing in inflation-resistant assets that maintain their value despite higher inflation.

-But what are the best investments during inflation?
+But how do you build a diversified portfolio that protects you from inflation?
+Should you buy long-term bonds, stocks, bond funds, or something else?
 Check out our tips to help you take control of your finances.

 What does inflation mean for your investments?

-As inflation rises, money loses value — reducing the number of goods and services it can purchase.
+As inflation rises, money loses value, reducing the number of goods and services it can purchase.
 For example, let’s say you could buy 20 items on your grocery list with $100 a few months ago.
 Today, you might only be able to afford 12 things on the same grocery list due to higher prices.
 The same principle applies to your investment returns.
+This is why it may seem harder to save money during inflation.

 If your investments aren’t inflation-resistant, the value of your portfolio will gradually decrease over time.
 To preserve the value of your investments, consider investing in inflation-proof assets that tend to perform well even in an unstable economy.